 Do I have to be a licensed massage therapist to take your courses?

 While our courses are designed as continuing education for licensed and/or certified massage therapists, a non-licensed person may take them for their personal use.
 Of course, they may not legally practice without an underlying license if their jurisdiction requires one, as most jurisdictions do.
 Exceptions to this are courses such as the pregnancy massage and infant massage training.
 In most jurisdictions, doulas or other prenatal healthcare providers can use the techniques within the scope of their training and authority, such as a doula using some of the prenatal massage techniques during labor and delivery.
-You cannot, however, hold yourself out to be a certified prenatal or infant massage therapist without having a massage therapy certification or license.
+You cannot, however, hold yourself out to be a prenatal or infant massage specialist without having a massage therapy certification or license.

 Complete both online courses, Prenatal Massage Fundamentals (Step One) and Prenatal Massage Techniques (Step Two).

 Complete required homework: Perform two full-body massage sessions on two different pregnant clients, who must be at least 20 weeks pregnant.
 Perform one postpartum massage on a postpartum client who is no more than 2 weeks postpartum.
-The certification process consists of a self-analysis of your practice sessions.
+The process consists of a self-analysis of your practice sessions.
 For example, you will answer questions such as: Looking back at your session, what was the best part of the experience?
 How you can build on that in future sessions?
 What was the biggest challenge with this massage?
 What can you do to mitigate this challenge so it is less a problem in the future?
 What questions did your client have?
 How can you implement that information into future work?
 Based on this experience, what are three things you can do better next time?

-To find the certification homework documentation requirements: There is a PDF located in the course materials, in the PDF section to the right.
+To find the homework documentation requirements: There is a PDF located in the course materials, in the PDF section to the right.
 Just log into your account, click “access course” to the far right of the course title, and then access the course materials.
 From there, look to the right at the PDF file section.
 You can refer to this documentation as you are performing the homework.
 When you are ready, you will complete the online submission process.

 "I am a certified DONA doula of 6 years, practicing for 8 years, with 18 years massage experience & I am a certified prenatal massage therapist.
 I absolutely love being able to use what I have learned & what I can discover doing prenatal massage for my doula clients.
 Not only do I feel that during pregnancy massage can help me to find out more about my clients but how that can ultimately affect our time during labor.
 There is already a physical comfort between us before labor, so that is so helpful with our connection during that process."